 The chocolate cupcakes cratered and sank a little as they cooled, but the end result was honestly more success than I could have hoped for:

-tasted like a fourth attempt -- a little sticky, a little gummy, and missing that signature Hummingbird crumb/substantial texture, but definitely getting there.
+And how did they taste?
+They were… fine.
+Better than fine.
+They actually even tasted like a fourth attempt — a little sticky, a little gummy, and missing that signature Hummingbird crumb/substantial texture, but definitely getting there.
 The stickiness might have been a result of being undercooked, as had been the case for the Hummingbird vanilla cupcakes.
-After all, when I initially opened the oven at 20 minutes (the recipe calls for a bake time of 20-25 minutes), the toothpick inserted into the cake's center still picked up some cake (indicating that it was undercooked).
+After all, when I initially opened the oven at 20 minutes (the recipe calls for a bake time of 20-25 minutes), the toothpick inserted into the cake’s center still picked up some cake (indicating that it was undercooked).
 However, when I re-tested the cakes after the full 25 minutes, they were ready to go.

 But I’m optimistic about this one, guys.
 For once.
 Really.